Computational-Plant-Science/3D_model_traits_demo/README.md

 ## Other contributions

-Docker container was maintained and deployed to [PlantIT](https://portnoy.cyverse.org) by Wes Bonelli (wbonelli@uga.edu).
+Docker container was mastertained and deployed to [PlantIT](https://portnoy.cyverse.org) by Wes Bonelli (wbonelli@uga.edu).

 # License